How Fear Can Help You and Paralyze You

 Today, we see people hiding fear by suppressing the reaction altogether or by masking it with another emotion—typically a smile.
 Their eyes may also show surprise.

 That fear can literally paralyze you is no exaggeration.
-When people are afraid, you can see it in their forehead, eyes, ears, nose, mouth, lips, cheeks, jaw, chin, neck, arms, hands and fingers, upper torso (chest and belly), legs, and feet.
-Hence the phrase, “gripped by fear.”
+When people are afraid, you can see all over their body.
+Hence, the phrase, “gripped by fear.”

 My colleagues Kasia and Patryk from the Center for Body Language are showing genuine micro expressions of fear below.
 Fear can be seen in the eyes with the upper eyelids raised high and can be shown with open and elongated mouths.